Spider Bite: Brown Recluse Spider Bite (cont.)

 Patient Comments Read 28 Comments

 Brown recluse spider bites often go unnoticed initially because they are usually painless bites.
-Occasionally, some minor burning that feels like a bee sting is noticed at the time of the bite.
+Occasionally, some minor burning that feels like a bee sting is noticed at the time of the bite and a small white blister develops at the site of the bite.
 Symptoms usually develop two to eight hours after a bite.
 Keep in mind that most bites cause little tissue destruction.

 Victims may experience these symptoms: